johnmillner/money-bunny/README.md

             return !s.IsBelowTrend() && s.IsDownwardsTrend() && s.IsSellingMacdCrossUnder()
         }
         ```

+# Logging
+while the program is running, the console will log all trades, including symbol, price, take profit, stop loss, stop limit, and qty
+inside of snapshots directory there will be html pages showing the graphs of the stock bought which it based its decision on

 # Disclaimer
 As with all things, both common sense and within the GPL-3.0 License agreed to on use of this program,